patriciamcphee/aboutme/_docs/quick-start-mobile-sdk-android.md

 2. **Select your choice of authentication** for initializing the SDK instance:

    - [Code Flow]() (authenticated)
-     The back-end verifies the authentication token sent by the SDK with your system servers.
-If the key cannot be verified on your company’s backend servers, this call fails.
+     The backend verifies the authentication token sent by the SDK with your system servers.
+If the key can't be verified on your company's backend servers, this call fails.

      ```java